Grow: How Cody Cook-Parrott paid attention and found paid subscribers

 Who’s another Substack writer you turn to for guidance and inspiration?

 Both are amazing friends and cheerleaders to me, have made my writing better, and both use their Substacks in creative and new ways.
 Oh, and they both write very good books and are extremely hot and cool.

 Use social media to get off social media.
 About 70% of Cody’s social media is promoting their Substack, which is valuable when you have a sizable Instagram following you want to bring to Substack.
 With Monday Monday, Cody is able to explore nuance and form deeper connections than on Instagram.

 Keep your paid offering simple and consistent.
 It can be tempting to add lots of paid perks for monthly and annual subscribers.
 Keeping your offering simple can help take some pressure off.
 And when you have extra energy for paid perks, it’s a bonus that delights subscribers.

 Use the free preview.
 Free previews allow you to share a portion of a paid post with free readers.
 This is a powerful built-in marketing tool that requires no extra work.
-Marlee is strategic and is sure to include something of value to free readers above the paywall.
+Cody is strategic and is sure to include something of value to free readers above the paywall.